Ser-jandro404/bearduck-challenge-sergio/README.md

 ### 📌 Description

-Replaced the default browser `alert()` with a fully custom order confirmation modal.
+Replaced the default browser `alert()` with a fully custom order confirmation modal, allowing users to immediately access their order details.

 ### ✨ Features